SimonFoster/Minimus-RF12/README.md

 Minimus-RF12
 ============

-An RF12 receiver based on the Minimus USB stick
+An RFM12B transceiver based on the Minimus USB stick

 All borrowed heavily from LUFA (of course!)